Creative Play is unstructured, free play. It stimulates curiosity and imagination and is vital for a child’s emotional and physical development.

 Emotion Intelligence and Understanding the World

-It is well known that creative activities provide a positive outlet for all ages as a healthy way to express both positive and negative emotions, helping work through difficult emotions and understanding them.
+It is well known that creative activities provide a positive outlet for all ages as a healthy way to express both positive and negative emotions, helping work through difficult emotions and understand them.

 Playing provides opportunities to explore real-life situations, emotions, and dynamics in a way that makes children feel safe.
 Acting out everyday situations, like arguments or cooking, helps children rehearse and understand the world around them.